- Principal Investigator, Cancer Research UK and European Research Council

 Francesca is funded by Cancer Reseach UK and the European Research Council to investigate how cancer cells re-wire their molecular networks to adapt to a heterogeneous and dynamic tumour microenvironment.

 Her lab develops multi-omic cancer classifiers and executable cancer models that enable in-silico experimentation to identify likely resistance mechanisms, predict effective drug combinations, and identify strategies for cancers that are currently incurable.

-After a Masters Degree in Theoretical Physics from the University of Turin, Francesca completed her PhD in Physics and Mathematical Modelling at the Institute of Cancer Research, University of London.
-She then undertook a postdoctoral research fellowship in Mathematical Modelling and Biostatistics at the Gray Cancer Institute, London, before joining the Medical Sciences Division, University of Oxford, first as a postdoctoral research fellow in Bioinformatics / Biostatistics, then as Group Leader of Computational Biology and Integrative Genomics.
+After a Masters Degree in Theoretical Physics from the University of Turin, Francesca completed a PhD in Physics and Mathematical Modelling at the Institute of Cancer Research, University of London.
+She then undertook a postdoctoral research fellowship in Mathematical Modelling and Biostatistics at the Gray Cancer Institute, London, before joining the Medical Sciences Division, University of Oxford, first as a postdoctoral research fellow in Bioinformatics / Biostatistics, then as Group Leader of the Computational Biology and Integrative Genomics Lab.

-In addition to her research work, she teaches at national and international Masters Courses and Advanced Schools, is a member of national and international panels, including REF-2021, and acts as bioinformatics and biostatistics advisor for genomics clinical research studies.
+In addition to her research work, she teaches at national and international Masters Courses and Advanced Schools, including courses at the University of Oxford and University of Tsukuba (Japan), and the Advanced Courses at the Wellcome Genome Campus in Cambridge.
+She has served on project grant and fellowship selection committees for several national and international research funding agencies, including Horizon2020, the European Research Council, the Medical Research Council, the UK Research Institute and Cancer Research UK, among others.
+She is a member of national and international evaluation panels, including REF-2021, and acts as bioinformatics and statistics advisor for genomics clinical research studies.